Headgear to Helmets: Storyline

 The presenter is former player Nathan Hindmarsh whose great grandfather enlisted.
 The story is told by historians Terry Williams, Greg Shannon, David Middleton, Tom Mather and Max Solling by and family descendants: Paul Watkins (Jack ‘Bluey’ Watkins), Josie Shelley (Herbert ‘Nutsy’ Bolt), Leslie Perry (George Cummins) and Karen Verguizas (Frank Cheadle).

+The documentary also includes readings from newspapers and correspondence of the time by Michael Cleary, Alan Tongue, Laurie Daley, Kristian Heffernan, Richard Bradley, Peter Wynn, Andrew Ryan, Tim Sheens, Ben Ross, David Morrow and Glenn Jackson.

 Production

 The documentary was conceived by Rugby League historian Terry Williams, while he worked for the NRL Museum as official historian.
 He engaged Richard Bradley Productions who had produced other Rugby League documentaries as the production company.
 NRL funding allowed production to start in late 2014.
 A 3-minute promotional clip was screened at halftime during the 25 April Anzac round of games celebrating the 100th Anniversary of the Anzac landings at Gallipoli in 1915.
 After a funding hiatus of 18 months the documentary was completed in 2018.

 Release

 The documentary had its official screening at 11 am on 11 November 2018 on the National Rugby League website celebrate the 100th Anniversary of the armistice that ended the Great War.
 The documentary is viewable from the NRL website.